-This August, there will be a higher number of remote and home workers throughout London and the south.
-There is no better time for a hacker to follow the movements of your business - when more employees take holidays or work at different locations, and your business has less resources to handle an attack.
+In August, there was be a higher number of remote and home workers throughout London and the south.
+These times are prime time for hackers to follow the movements of your business - when more employees take holidays or work at different locations, and your business has less resources to handle an attack.

 - Who are your board of directors?